-An Overview of New Brunswick Youth’s Participation in Physical Activity
+An Overview of NB Youth’s Participation in Physical Activity

 In 2016, the Canadian Society for Exercise Physiologists (CSEP-SCPE) launched the first movement guidelines for 24 hours aimed at children and youth between the ages of 5 and 17.
 An overview of the 2018 report card on physical activity for children and youth of ParticipACTION showed 62% of 3 to 4-year old’s and only 35% of 5 to 17-year olds were reaching their recommended physical activity levels as outlined in the Canadian 24-hr Movement Guidelines for Children and Youth.
 It was also noted that 21% of children typically used an active mode of transportation for commuting.

 The Canadian 24-hour movement guidelines for children and youth (1), state that children should adopt an active lifestyle with a focus on finding balance between physical activity, sedentary behaviours and sleep in order to ensure their healthy development.
 Here is a profile of the youth from New Brunswick with regards to each of these activities, based on the provincial and national data that are currently available .